The Fallback Girl is Mr Unavailable’s Disgruntled Customer

 If you imagine that you’re Mr Unavailable’s customer, he’s selling and you’re buying.
 But you’re an unhappy customer.
-He has shown you the product, given it a whole load of bells and whistles that aren’t actually sold with that particular product, and then sold it to you and told you that you’ll be getting the pared down version because the one you want was a limited edition, that’s no longer in stock, and the one in his hand has already been reserved.
+He’s shown you the product, given it a load of bells and whistles that aren’t actually sold with that particular product, and then sold it to you.
+They’ve told you that you’ll get the pared down version because the one you want was a limited edition, that’s no longer in stock.
+The one in his hand is already reserved, apparently.

-You have to remember that like attracts like so he masks his fear of commitment by just refusing to commit to an outcome and seeing whatever free sex and ego stroking he can get along the way, and you mask your fear of commitment by taking up with men who are the least likely candidate for giving you commitment and then spending a lot of time thinking and talking about it, but rarely actually doing anything.
+You have to remember that like attracts like so he masks his fear of commitment by just refusing to commit to an outcome and seeing whatever free sex and ego stroking he can get along the way.
+And you mask your fear of commitment by taking up with men who are the least likely candidate for giving you commitment.
+You spend a lot of time thinking and talking about it, but rarely actually doing anything.

 You’re out of sync with what you profess to want.